This is a quick post about another non-quick rabbit hole.

 The next part of the project would be to then get Wireshark to further decode those GVRET packets and disect them into Brusa BDC668 CANBus messaging – breaking out all the voltages, currents, error flags, statuses and modes… etc. See later in this post.

-GVRET Wireshark Disector
+GVRET Wireshark Dissector

 Back to the point.
-Between ChatGPT and myself we got a GVRET disector plugin created.
+Between ChatGPT and myself we got a GVRET dissector plugin created.
 At the moment the plugin has to be built “in tree” meaning you have to build it inside the Wireshark directory structure.
 I did try “out of tree” building, but “we” failed.
 I may come back to that at some point but for the moment that’s a problem for future John and what I have is definitely “Good enough TM”.

 You can find the basic files here: https://github.com/Purplemeanie/wireshark_packet_gvret.git